-The Flame Lock® Safety System is designed to reduce the risk of flammable vapor-related fires.
+The Flame LockTM Safety System is designed to reduce the risk of flammable vapor-related fires.
 The patented system protects your family by trapping the burning vapors within the water heater combustion chamber through the special flame-trap.
 The burning vapors literally "burn themselves out" without escaping back into the room.
-In the event of a flammable vapor incident, the Flame Lock® Safety System disables the water heater by shutting off the gas supply to the water heater's burner and pilot, preventing re-ignition of any remaining flammable vapors in the area.
-This will not prevent a possible fire/explosion if the igniter is depressed and flammable vapors have accumulated in the combustion chamber with the pilot light off.
-If you suspect a flammable vapor incident has occurred, do not use this appliance.
-Do not attempt to light this appliance, or depress the igniter button if you suspect flammable vapors have accumulated inside or outside the appliance.
-Immediately call a qualified person to inspect the appliance.
-Water heaters subjected to a flammable vapors incident will show a discoloration on the flame-trap and require replacement of the entire water heater.
-Note: Not following these instructions and/or an inadequate air supply can cause the Flame Lock® Safety System to disable the water heater.
-Please make required installation and venting/air supply changes prior to resetting the system (see "Combustion Air Supply and Ventilation" section).
+In the event of a flammable vapor incident, the Flame LockTM Safety System shuts off the gas supply to the water heater's burner and pilot, preventing re-ignition of any remaining flammable vapors in the area.
+This will disable the water heater until the system is reset.
+Note: Not following these instructions and/or an inadequate air supply can cause the Flame LockTM Safety System to disable the water heater.
+Please make required installation and venting/air supply changes prior to resetting the system.